ivars-melecis/laravel-mix-spritesheet/README.md

 ### Icon sprites
-There are to icon sprites:
+There are two icon sprites:
 1. `coloured-icon-sprite.svg`
 2. `mono-icon-sprite.svg`

-Icon sets are kept seperately, however, this can be combined if neeeded.
-Technically icons can have the same name when we think of `mono` and `coloured`, this is because each type if icon gets a postfix behind the scenes `-mono` and `-coloured` respectively.
-Whilst this example assumes same name icon for mono and coloured (facebook), it is advised to keep them separate. (facebook-mono or facebook-coloured as an example).
+Icon sets are kept seperately.

 Sample of mono spritesheet: